Optimizing Entanglement Manipulation via Algebraic-Geometric Decompositions and Semidefinite Programming Hierarchies: Appendix

 Here, we consider the case where the target state $\ket{\phi}$ is the first state $\ket{M_1}$ of the SJM defined in Eq.~\eqref{eq:SJM} and the resource state is given by $\ket{\tau_\theta}=\cos\theta\ket{00}+\sin\theta\ket{11}$.
 In this setting, $L$, $V_A$, $V_B$, and $L_1$ are given in Eq.~\eqref{eq:SJMops1} and Eq.~\eqref{eq:SJMops2} .

-Fig.~\ref{fig:Entcost} (d) compares the upper bounds on $q(\phi,\tau)$ by using the DPS hierarchy in Eq.~\eqref{eq:SEPoptveri} and Eq.~\eqref{eq:SEPoptveriMFLE} (see the details in Supplementary Note~\ref{appendix:verification}).
-Note that we also computed the lower bound on $q(\phi,\tau)$ based on an algorithm shown in Supplementary Note~\ref{appendix:enet} with randomly sampled $\epsilon$-nets $\left\{\ket{\Pi_x}\in\Segre{\hat{\mathcal{A}}:\hat{\mathcal{B}}}\cap(\hat{\ww}\setminus\hat{\ww}^\circ)\right\}_{x=1}^{400}$ and $\left\{\phi_x\in\puredop{\hh_{\hat{A}}\otimes\hh_{R_A}}\right\}_{x=1}^{340}$.
-The numerical results indicate that the additional constraint resulting from the MFLE effectively determines the trade-off curve between $q(\phi,\tau)$ and the strength $\theta$ of the entanglement, which is not achievable through an even higher level of the DPS hierarchy without the MFLE constraint.
+Fig.~\ref{fig:Entcost} (d) compares the upper bounds on $q(\phi,\tau)$ by using the DPS hierarchy in Eq.~\eqref{eq:SEPoptveri} and Eq.~\eqref{eq:SEPoptveriMFLC} (see the details in Supplementary Information~\ref{appendix:verification}).
+Note that we also computed the lower bound on $q(\phi,\tau)$ based on an algorithm shown in Supplementary Information~\ref{appendix:enet} with randomly sampled $\epsilon$-nets $\left\{\ket{\Pi_x}\in\Segre{\hat{\mathcal{A}}:\hat{\mathcal{B}}}\cap(\hat{\ww}\setminus\hat{\ww}^\circ)\right\}_{x=1}^{400}$ and $\left\{\phi_x\in\puredop{\hh_{\hat{A}}\otimes\hh_{R_A}}\right\}_{x=1}^{340}$.
+The numerical results indicate that the additional constraint resulting from the MFLC effectively determines the trade-off curve between $q(\phi,\tau)$ and the strength $\theta$ of the entanglement, which is not achievable through an even higher level of the DPS hierarchy without the MFLC constraint.
 The numerical results also indicate that a maximally entangled state ($\theta=\frac{\pi}{4}$) is necessary for the optimal verification measurement ($q=1$).
 This observation is analytically proven in Section~\ref{sec:maxent}.
-The reduction of the execution time can be understood by considering the difference in the number of parameters in $S$ in Eq.~\eqref{eq:SEPoptveri} and Eq.~\eqref{eq:SEPoptveriMFLE} ($\dim\hat{\ww}=13$ and $\dim\pp=10$).
+The reduction of the execution time can be understood by considering the difference in the number of parameters in $S$ in Eq.~\eqref{eq:SEPoptveri} and Eq.~\eqref{eq:SEPoptveriMFLC} ($\dim\hat{\ww}=13$ and $\dim\pp=10$).